 If you want to watch the big game, but don't feel like slogging through mediocre chicken wings, stale beer and boisterous crowds, The Attic Ale House might be your kind of spot.
 This stylish gastropub and tavern serves craft beers, wine and gourmet finger foods in a cozy setting.
 You can come to pre-game with the happy hour crowd, enjoy the Taco Tuesday specials, or to simply sip on a glass of wine while enjoying excellent views of nearby Camelback Mountain.
 The setting and menu is versatile enough to please almost everyone looking for something a little different than the traditional sports bar.

 The Arcadia Tavern is a favorite neighborhood watering hole and restaurant featuring big comfy leather booths, picnic tables, and a huge wrap around patio featuring excellent views of nearby Camelback Mountain.
 The tavern also has a built-in state-of-the-art sound system and several plasma TV screens, making this a great popular place to enjoy sports games and live events.
-The menu offers typical bar fare, but served with freshness and flair.
+The menu offers typical bar fare, served with gastropub flair.
 Guests nosh on a large selection of appetizers, pizza, salads, classic American sandwiches, and a menu of entrees.
 The large open air doors in the main room open up to allow for year-round al fresco dining.